 Click on images to see larger view

-The Bagworm moth is in the family Lepidoptera, genus Psychidae, and is named for the case that the caterpillar (larval) stage hide in.
-It is a serious pest of ornamental trees and shrubs in the eastern part of the United States, in particular the conifers arborvitae, cedar, juniper, and pine and the deciduous species boxelder, linden, locust, maple, and sycamore.
-The adult worm-like female lacks eyes, has only vestigial wings, functional legs, and mouthparts.
-The adult male is a sooty-black moth-like with nearly transparent scaled wings and underdeveloped mouthparts.
-The mature larvae are a dirty gray splotched with darker markings toward the head and are about ¾ to 1” long when it is time to pupate.
+The Bagworm moth is in the family Lepidoptera, genus Psychidae, and is named for the bag constucted by the caterpillar from its silk and the foliage of the host plant.
+The bags are attached to twigs with a silken girdle and dangle down, often masked becuae of the foliage stuck to the outside on the bags.
+It is a serious pest of ornamental trees and shrubs in the eastern part of the United States, in particular the conifers like arborvitae, cedar, juniper, and pine.
+It now feeds on other host plants in Connecticut such as oaks, cherry, willow and other deciduous trees.
+The adult female lacks eyes, has only vestigial wings and cannot fly.
+The sooty black adult male has nearly transparent wings and underdeveloped mouthparts.
+The dirty gray mature larvae are splotched with darker markings toward the head and are about ¾ to 1” long when it is time to pupate inside the bag.

 Despite good cultural practices, pests and diseases at times may appear.
 Chemical control should be used only after all other methods have failed.
 READ THE LABEL on each pesticide container before each use.
 Apply as directed.
 Heed all warnings and precautions.
 Store pesticides in their original labeled containers out of reach of children, irresponsible people and pets, preferable under lock and key.
 Dispose of empty containers safely.